“Andar se kuch aur hi hain hum, aur bahaar se majboor”

 The movie begins with “Tirkith taal se lo chali kahaani….”

 It was the same day when my mind was troubled with this very innocent understanding that it’s the same story everywhere.
-My family members are discussing the new bride-to-be’s skin color and there was this movie, based on a foreign location which I saw yesterday, on racism, some 12 years a slave, it said.
+My family members are discussing the new bride-to-be’s skin color and there was this movie, based on a foreign location which I had seen the day before, on racism, some 12 years a slave, it said.
 Both the stories seemed same to me.
-It disturbed me somehow, of how neither with time, nor location, humans have changed.
+It disturbed me somehow, of how neither with time, nor location, have humans changed.
 They are simply the same.
 Every single place, it’s the same people and the same stories.

 Coming back to present description.